 His answer was ‘Yes!’, and so ‘Taylor’ came to be.
 Andy sent across 20 poems and I set about illustrating them.
 I love Andy’s words – sensitive, personal and enlightening.
 The lettering and imagery just seemed to create themselves and the inks just flowed.
 It’s been quite a magical experience.

 The book is a limited edition of 100 signed copies.
 It’s 36 pages with a ‘soft touch’ laminated outer cover and a unique bellyband wrapper.
 The book has been printed on a top quality HP Indigo digital press and it just looks and feels fabulous with the printed images matching the original art absolutely.
-The books will be available to buy at my show (£20 each) with any unsold available to buy from the online shop after the show.
+The book is now available to buy together with a unique piece of abstract calligraphy from my online shop.

 HEY!
 If you’re interested to know more about how to use fountain pen inks in more creative ways – whether it’s simply to observe their chromatic behaviours, or, to recreate one of my swatch cards, or, to learn how to use them in watercolour painting, illustration and calligraphy, why not check out my online course or, even better, sign up for a workshop?